 Ten-month employees, including teachers, are paid over 12 months of employment, equal to 24 pay periods.
-Additionally, first year teachers with the District will receive 25 pay periods, beginning with the August 31 pay date.
-Paychecks will not be released to any person other than the District employee named on the check without the employee's written authorization.
+Additionally, first year 10-month employees who start on or before August 16, 2023 with the district will receive 25 pay periods, beginning with the August 31 pay date.
+Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.